 Give Kids A Smile Community Leadership Development Institute

-Through the years, the GKAS program’s focus has evolved to become more comprehensive, particularly through the provision of continuity of care and the establishment of dental homes for children.
-The GKAS Institute likewise evolved from an earlier, related effort.
-From 2007-2010, the ADA convened a GKAS Promising Practices Symposium, during which like-minded individuals shared valuable information and resources regarding how to move existing dental care systems to the next level for America’s underserved children.
-The resulting GKAS Promising Practices Symposium proceedings are available for review.
+The GKAS Community Leadership Development Institute evolved from an earlier, related effort, the GKAS Promising Practices Symposium (2007-2010), in which like-minded individuals shared valuable information and resources regarding how to move existing dental care systems to the next level for America’s underserved children.
+View the GKAS Promising Practices Symposium proceedings that resulted from the meetings.

-Purpose: The Give Kids A Smile Community Leadership Development Institute provides select GKAS program coordinators with grant funding to subsidize travel and expenses associated with attending the GKAS Institute, where they gain the knowledge and resources to help them expand, enhance, or begin their GKAS program.
+Purpose: The Give Kids A Smile Community Leadership Development Institute program provides select GKAS program coordinators with grant funding to subsidize travel and expenses associated with attending the GKAS Institute, where they gain the knowledge and resources to help them expand, enhance, or begin their GKAS program.
+Once GKAS program coordinators complete this training, they are eligible to become a GKAS Ambassador.

 • Candidates must demonstrate their commitment and ability to begin a new GKAS program or enhance an existing one.